What's Behind The Sumas Floods

 The Nooksack River, entirely within Washington State, drains snowpack and rainfall from the slopes of Mount Baker and its tributaries.
 Under typical conditions it flows westward towards Bellingham Bay.
 However, during intense rainfall and elevated river flows, particularly in late autumn through early winter, water levels can rise rapidly.
 When the river exceeds its banks near Everson, much of the overflow follows low-lying topography north into the Sumas watershed within hours of overtopping.

-In the early 1920s, colonial and provincial authorities dramatically altered the landscape by draining Sumas Lake to create agricultural land.
+In the early 1920s, the area was dramatically altered by the draining of Sumas Lake to create agricultural land.

 Starting around 1920 and largely complete by 1924, the Chilliwack River was diverted, and the lake was emptied via the Sumas Drainage Canal into the Fraser River, creating the fertile flatland now known as Sumas Prairie.